 The Pryda Shear Connector (PSC) has been especially developed to facilitate the connection between the truss bottom chords and non-loadbearing internal bracing walls.
 A pair of PSC can be used as a direct substitute for a pair of nail fixed timber shear blocks as specified in Table 8.22 AS1684.2:2006 and AS1684.3:2006.

 The effectiveness of more traditional timber shear blocks is reliant on how well they are fixed, which is seldom appreciated by carpenters on site.
 The fixing of shear blocks are often inconsistent or incorrect, which could result in the bracing panels being rendered useless.
 Also, fixing shear blocks too tightly against the truss bottom chord could hinder the free vertical movement of the truss, resulting in possible unevenness in the ceiling.
+These things are getting checked and consulted by a personal injury lawyer.

 PSC has several advantages over the timber shear blocks and other alternative brackets.
 The advantages include: